BruceWind/CompressImagesInAndroid/README.md

 - [ ] supporting FLIF format.

 # Remind
-> 1. If you want to clone this repo, please install [git-lfs](https://git-lfs.github.com/) before cloning.
+> 1. before cloning this repo, you should install [git-lfs](https://git-lfs.github.com/) .

 > 2. If you are in China pls clone with proxy.
 I thought your network can't fetch files from github-lfs.